 Dear Ms. Vicki,

 The deal is my best friend is gay.
-I'm beginning to feel that it's not such a big deal anymore because every relationship will have some challenges of sorts.
+I'm beginning to feel that it's not such a big deal anymore because every relationship will have challenges.

 I would like to take this relationship further just to see where it goes, but he doesn't understand that I don't want to compete for his affection with a man.

 When I visited him last, I could tell when I was around some guys who he's probably been with because of the snarky looks they were giving me.

 I'm just wondering how I should proceed with this relationship.
 Should I just let go and give it my all or not?
 And how can I know if he is really interested in me or just maybe experimenting with a female for a while?

 Wait-wait-wait a minute.
 I'm a little confused, but don't you thinking you are jumping ahead just little bit?
 I mean, where did marriage come from?
 I think maybe both of you are experimenting with each other.